What is a Stock Halt?

 Common Reasons for a Stock Halt

-The most common reasons for a stock halt are as follows:
+The most common reasons for a stock’s trading being halted are as follows:

-- Major corporate transactions (such as a merger & acquisition, restructuring, etc.) or news;
+- Major corporate transactions (such as a merger or acquisition, restructuring, etc.) or news

-- Regulatory developments that may affect the company’s ability to do business; and
+- Regulatory developments that may affect the company’s ability to do business

 - Significant changes to the financial health of the company.

 Undoubtedly, investors in a stock that is halted would get anxious.
-However, the fact is, a stock halt is aimed to prevent anxiety.
-Stock halts are used to protect investors and level the playing field between investors who are informed, reactive, and those who are simply not up to date on the news.
-The advantages of a stock halt include:
+However, stock halts are actually used to protect investors and level the playing field between investors who are informed and reactive, and those who are simply not up to date on the news.
+The advantages of temporarily halting trading include:

 - Allowing all market participants to be informed about any news

-- Removing arbitrage opportunities and illegal functions caused by traders
+- Removing arbitrage opportunities and potential illegal transactions

 - Giving other markets the opportunity to receive the news and halt trading of that stock on their own exchanges